skazi91/devops-getting-started/README.md

 - Centralize logs (rsyslog, Loki, dashboards)
 - Create GitHub-worthy DevOps projects

+### 🛠️ Bonus: System Admin Ops (NEW!)
+- Manage users, storage, permissions, and services
+- Respond to incidents and troubleshoot faster
+- Learn support checklists for real-world jobs

 > 💼 Document it all in your GitHub and show recruiters you’re job-ready!

 ---